DavidKrau/terraform-provider-simplemdm/docs/resources/assignmentgroup.md

 - `app_track_location` (Boolean) Optional.
 Controls whether the SimpleMDM app tracks device location when installed.
 - `apps` (Set of String) Optional.
 List of Apps assigned to this assignment group
 - `apps_push` (Boolean) Optional.
-Set true if you would like to send push Apps command after assignment group creation or changes.
-Defaults to false.
+Triggers 'Push Apps' command during apply.
+This sends an MDM install command to all associated devices for all assigned apps, regardless of current version.
+Set to true when you want to reinstall or push apps.
+This is a one-time action on each apply where it's true.
+Difference from apps_update: push installs all apps.
 - `apps_update` (Boolean) Optional.
-Set true if you would like to send update Apps command after assignment group creation or changes.
-Defaults to false.
+Triggers 'Update Apps' command during apply.
+This sends an MDM install command to all associated devices for apps with available updates.
+Set to true when you want to push app updates.
+This is a one-time action on each apply where it's true.
+Difference from apps_push: update only installs if newer version available.
 - `auto_deploy` (Boolean) Optional.
 Whether the Apps should be automatically pushed to device(s) when they join this Assignment Group.
 Defaults to true
 - `devices` (Set of String) Optional.
 List of Devices assigned to this Assignment Group
 - `devices_remove_others` (Boolean) Optional.
 When true, devices assigned through Terraform will be removed from other assignment groups before being added to this one.
 - `group_type` (String) Optional.
 Type of assignment group.
 Must be one of standard (for MDM app/media deployments) or munki for Munki app deployments.
 Defaults to standard. ⚠️ DEPRECATED: This field is deprecated by the SimpleMDM API and may be ignored for accounts using the New Groups Experience.
-- `groups` (Set of String) Optional.
-List of Device Groups assigned to this Assignment Group
+- `groups` (Set of String, Deprecated) Optional.
+List of Device Groups assigned to this Assignment Group. ⚠️ DEPRECATED: This uses a deprecated API that only works with legacy_device_group_id from previously migrated groups.
 - `install_type` (String) Optional.
 The install type for munki assignment groups.
 Must be one of managed, self_serve, managed_updates or default_installs.
 This setting has no effect for non-munki (standard) assignment groups.
 Defaults to managed for munki groups. ⚠️ DEPRECATED: The SimpleMDM API recommends setting install_type per-app using the Assign App endpoint instead of at the group level.
 - `priority` (Number) Optional.
 Sets the priority order in which assignment groups are evaluated when devices are part of multiple groups.
+Lower numbers are evaluated first.
+Valid range: 0-999.
+If not set, SimpleMDM assigns a default priority.
 - `profiles` (Set of String) Optional.
 List of Configuration Profiles (both Custom and predefined Profiles) assigned to this assignment group
 - `profiles_sync` (Boolean) Optional.
-Set true if you would like to send Sync Profiles command after Assignment Group creation or changes.
-Defaults to false.
+Triggers 'Sync Profiles' command during apply.
+This pushes all assigned profiles to devices in the assignment group.
+Set to true after profile changes to sync. ⚠️ Rate limited to 1 request per 30 seconds - wait between applies if true.
+This is a one-time action on each apply where it's true.

 ### Read-Only